-In Virginia, for instance, an interpreter was aiding police in the interrogation of a suspect and did not relay to the detective the suspect’s request for an attorney.
-As a result, the interrogation and subsequent confession may never make it to a courtroom.
+In Virginia, for instance, an interpreter was aiding police in the interrogation of a suspect and failed to relay to the detective the suspect’s request for an attorney.
+As a result, the interrogation and subsequent confession never made it to a courtroom.

 As this story illustrates, when interpreters fail to fulfill the requirements of their role, the consequences can be troublesome.
 At all times, a professional interpreter must only interpret verbatim and refrain from adding or — as in the case above — omitting information.

 Interpreters Are Not Part of the Conversation

 Professional interpreters must not color another person’s speech with their own commentary.
 They cannot offer personal thoughts on an issue or provide a context to what’s being discussed, no matter the situation.

 To do otherwise can lead to confusion.
 In the case of the interpreter mishandling the interrogation, the interpreter gave a personal, misinformed response to the suspect’s request for an attorney.
 This not only resulted in a misunderstanding, but also called into question the entire legality of the interrogation.
 And it’s just plain bad interpreting to boot.

 Professional interpreters will only interpret verbatim what is said and should barely make their presence known while performing their duties.